Socca98/Mobile_Books-App/README.md

 Native Android app:
 * CRUD
     * Edit, Delete only available with Internet Connection
-* Sync with Flask server
+* Synchronize books with Flask server
 * settings/preference with Dark Theme
 * requests using RxJava
 * small animation (360 rotation on click)